 Tell me this doesn’t look more modern and adaptable than the America v1.8 that we have today.

 The irony is that none of these 2.0 changes would cost very much.
 In fact, they’d cost a helluva lot less than this election did.
 The technology required is already open-sourced, so we could fork the node and run the country already.
-With source code like that, any corruption would be immediately transparent, and even conspiracy theorists would have to point to a line number to form a new crackpot idea.
+With source code like that, any corruption would be immediately transparent, and even conspiracy theorists would have to point to a line number in the script to form a new crackpot idea.

 I’m not saying that the country of my birth will ever get to these meager points I’ve described.
 I’m just saying that we absolutely could if we wanted to.